AT-Studio/PersonalProject/backlog.md

     number system to convert into

 * Subtasks required to complete the project:
-    1. Design and Implement keypad for different number system
+    1. Design and Implement keypad for different number systems
     2. Switch keypads when user changes number sytems
     3. Display entered number by user in top section of the screen
     4. Convert number entered in real-time and display it in the center